 The exchanging of rings is one of the oldest traditions in marriage.
 During ancient times, the groom would bind the bride’s ankles and wrists with braided grass to bring her spirit under his control.
 Once the wedding ceremony is finished, the groom would remove the rope to tie it to one of her fingers.
 From grass, it evolved to rope, leather and finally a metal ring.

 Before the World War II in America, rings were only worn by women because men were recognized as the dominant sex.
 During the war, men started to wear rings as well to show their commitment to their wives while they are away.
 That practice continues until today.
+You can also check out casinoza online casino to know the best online casinos in South Africa.

 4. Anniversary ring